-Wisconsin’s Interdisciplinary Training Program builds on and formalizes existing interdisciplinary relationships between education and social sciences researchers by creating a minor in education sciences for the ITP Fellows.
-The training faculty includes outstanding scholars with national and international recognition who are deeply immersed in the substantive and methodological issues surrounding the themes of the training program and whose ongoing research offers Fellows rich research training opportunities.
-By housing the training program in the Wisconsin Center for Education Research and creating specialized courses related to quantitative education research, the Fellows are literally brought into the educational sciences environment and given access to an exceptional interdisciplinary infrastructure for research that will be undertaken through the training program.
+Wisconsin’s Interdisciplinary Training Program in Education Sciences builds on and formalizes existing interdisciplinary relationships between education and social science researchers by creating a minor in education sciences for ITP Fellows, engaging them in extensive methodological and quantitative coursework across disciplines.
+The training faculty includes outstanding scholars with national and international recognition.
+ITP faculty are deeply immersed in the substantive and methodological issues surrounding the themes of the training program, and their ongoing research offers Fellows rich research training opportunities.
+Housed in the Wisconsin Center for Education Research, Fellows are brought into the educational sciences environment and given access to an exceptional interdisciplinary infrastructure for education research.

-The training program provides two levels of mutually exclusive funding.
-Support for up to 5 years for entering students will help attract the most talented students in the disciplines to focus their early training and doctoral dissertations in the education sciences.
-Two-year advanced fellowships will enable top students to carry out dissertations that both advance their disciplines and answer questions on education policy and practice.
-The training framework requires advanced coursework beyond the discipline-specific methodology and statistical analysis, as well as context issues unique to education research.
-Fellows will be expected to participate in a research-to-practice internship in their third year, with placement options including Mathematica Policy Research, Center for Data-Driven Reform in Education, and with three major urban school systems.
+The training program provides two levels of mutually exclusive funding, Entry Level Fellows and Advanced Fellows.
+Support for up to 5 years for entering students attracts the most talented students in the disciplines to focus their early training and doctoral dissertations in the education sciences.
+Two-year advanced fellowships enable talented dissertators to focus solely on carrying out dissertations that advance their disciplines and answer pressing questions of education policy and practice.
+The training framework requires advanced coursework beyond discipline-specific methodology and statistical analysis courses, as well as context issues unique to education research across disciplines.
+Fellows are expected to participate in a research-to-practice internship in their third year, with placement options including, but not limited to, Mathematica Policy Research, Center for Data-Driven Reform in Education, and with major urban school systems.

 Fellows will acknowledge IES support on papers and publications as follows: "The research reported here was supported by the Institute of Education Sciences, U.S. Department of Education, through Award # [R305C050055, R305B090009 or #R305B150003] to the University of Wisconsin-Madison.
 The opinions expressed are those of the authors and do not represent views of the U.S. Department of Education."